 that there could be differences in the market demand for spectrum for MFCN, in different CEPT countries, which could lead to different timescales for the introduction and evolution of MFCN within the bands 1920-1980 MHz and 2110-2170 MHz;

-that, based on CEPT Report 39, the least restrictive technical conditions are defined in Annex 2 (requirements for FDD base stations);
+that, based on CEPT Report 39, the least restrictive technical conditions for non-AAS systems are defined in Annex 2 (requirements for FDD base stations);

-that in EU/EFTA countries the radio equipment that is under the scope of this ECC Decision shall comply with the R&TTE Directive.
-Conformity with the essential requirements of the R&TTE Directive may be demonstrated by compliance with the applicable harmonised European standard(s) or by using the other conformity assessment procedures set out in the R&TTE Directive;
+that in EU/EFTA countries the radio equipment that is under the scope of this ECC Decision shall comply with the RE Directive.
+Conformity with the essential requirements of the RE Directive may be demonstrated by compliance with the applicable harmonised European standard(s) or by using the other conformity assessment procedures set out in the RE Directive;

 that ERC/DEC/(97)07, ERC/DEC/(99)25 and ERC/DEC/(00)01 were withdrawn by the original version of this ECC Decision;

-that authorisations have been granted for the bands 1900-1920 MHz and 2010-2025 MHz based on the technical conditions as contained in the original version of this ECC Decision of 24 March 2006.
+that authorisations have been granted for the bands 1900-1920 MHz and 2010-2025 MHz based on the technical conditions as contained in the original version of this ECC Decision of 24 March 2006;

+;that in the LRTC for this band as described in Annex 2 below, the spurious emission domain for the base station starts 10 MHz from the band edge and the spurious emissions limits shall follow ERC Recommendation 74-01.

+that NR systems in frequency bands 1920-1980 MHz may operate in Supplemental Uplink (SUL) mode, i.e. NR uplink operation without paired downlink NR channel.

 DECIDES